apache/qpid/cpp/README-winsdk.txt

   the Debug variant of Qpid code may do so under their own copy of Visual Studio 2008 where the debug versions of MSVC90 runtime libraries are available.

-* The dotnet_examples are only available in the Debug configuration.